-We have been wanting to do a recap post about our working experience in Angola for a while now.
-After almost 5 years working for an Angolan company, first from Portugal (with several visits to Angola) then living in Luanda, this experience changed me.
+We have been wanting to do a recap post about our experience working in Angola for a while now.
+After almost 5 years working for an Angolan company, first from Portugal (with several visits to Angola) and then living in Luanda, this experience changed me.

 So what can you expect to learn if you work in Angola as an expat?

 1. Leading people